 The Open Referral community is open to all who wish to work towards a future of open, interoperable, reliable, and sustainable community resource directory data — and who abide by the following principles:

 Open source.
 Open Referral works in the open.
 We promote open data, we develop open source technology, and we share knowledge about all of the above.
 We specify open source licenses (such as Creative Commons By-Attribution Share-Alike) for code, content, and collateral produced through our projects.
 We also strive to be open in our processes — including contracting and fundraising — to whatever degree is possible.
 Business intelligence specific to our contracted partners may remain private or clearly attributed.
 That said, we publicly document our decision-making processes and outputs to whatever degree is appropriate.
-[Here is a memo with more analysis of open source licensing issues.]

 Users’ prerogatives.
 Open Referral prioritizes the interests of people in need, and the people who serve them.
 We focus on the interests of people in need — and the people who help them — as the primary lens through which we design sustainable business models.
 Throughout our pilot projects, we engage with such stakeholders to ensure that their priorities and realities are taken into account.
 Here is our summary of our primary user types and their respective needs: Personas and User Stories.